Nuclear Counterarguments 22-Essay Series

 Details: #18 Neoracism – Liberalism’s New Bigotry is about a new societal prejudice that has infected America.
 Plain old racism as a predominant fixture in American society is over.
 It has been over for about three decades.
 Its predominance has been replaced with a new type of racism – neoracism.
 Neoracism is overt, blatant and unashamed.
 It can be witnessed almost everyday on TV.
 Liberal politicians and operatives spray it around like Al Capone gangsters with machine guns.
 They hope to bloody everyone within their range of fire.

 Excerpts: ~In the late sixties black civil rights leaders were wooed into the Democratic Party with promises of political influence and financial support.
 Many of these leaders abandoned the moral code of Martin Luther King and allowed themselves to be bought off.
 In doing so they sold out the black community whom they purported to represent, to a new kind of slavery – slavery to the state and a new attitude of bigotry.
 Liberal white Democrats and the new mob boss, black civil rights leaders (post Martin Luther King) became the ‘new’ racists.
 The old white Democrat racism of negative discrimination based on race became a new kind of racism where race would be used as a political weapon.
 The prefix for new is ‘neo’, so here we are birthing a new term to encapsulate this new strategy of the old, white Democratic Party – ‘neoracism’.
 Neoracism is ideological – a vile, hateful bigotry every bit as much as racism is. … Neoracism is more of an umbrella term than plain old racism.
 First of all, it is reverse discrimination.
-It is a justification for using race to discriminate against whites as a type of revenge for past wrongs.
-But just as original racism was maliciousness directed against innocent blacks, neoracism is maliciousness directed against innocent whites.
-Secondly, it is about keeping the African American community on the reservation, the reservation being a protection racket erected by the Democratic Party.
+It is a justification for using race to discriminate against whites as a type of revenge for past wrongs, or a promotion of a minority without accompanying merit – affirmative action. … Second, just as original racism was maliciousness directed against innocent blacks, neoracism is also a maliciousness directed against innocent whites where they are accused of racism minus any evidence, simply to tarnish their reputation.
+Third, it is about keeping the African American community on the reservation, the reservation being a protection racket erected by the Democratic Party.
 Who are they protecting African Americans from?
 Why of course, evil, racist Republicans.
 How convenient.~